Are you ready for a taste of Arizona paradise? If so, let me introduce to you to Cibecue Falls.

 First thing first- you must have a permit to enter this area at any given time.
 The land is part of the White Mountain Apache Tribe and all rules and regulations set by them should be respected.

-Permits usually can be purchased on their website for $30 per person.
+Permits usually can be purchased on their website.
 You’ll have to print it off and take it with you.
 However, the past couple years they haven’t allowed permit purchases to go through for whatever reason.
-Luckily, if their website is still not accepting purchases, you have another option!
+Luckily, if their website is still not accepting purchases, you have another options.

-You have to show your permit before you can enter the area to a marked trooper who sits at the turnoff- so don’t forget it!
+You have to show your permit before you can enter the area.
+There will be a marked trooper who sits at the entry road- so don’t forget it!

 The White Mountain Apache Tribe has regulations they’d like us to follow while hiking Cibecue Falls.
 This includes: